-Check back regularly to find out about new basket designs, one-of-a-kind baskets, or "doings" around the farm that may have been added to our store.
+Check back regularly to find out about new basket designs or one-of-a-kind baskets that may have been added to our store.

 The Appalachian Egg Basket, whose name is derived from the purpose for which it was made, gathering eggs from the hen house, is ridged in the middle to prevent the eggs from rolling against each other and breaking.
 This ridge also allowed for the basket to sit on the hip while gathering the eggs or to sit on the back of a horse or mule on the way to market.